 Offering your clients an annual review emphasizes to them that you have their best interests in mind.
 It can also remind the client of the importance of life insurance as part of their overall financial plan and encourages them to evaluate whether their current policy still serves their goals.

-Give me a call once you’ve outlined the information and I will make the process of evaluating the options as easy as possible.
 Sometimes what your client already has is the best they’re going to get, and you can reinforce that.
 Other times, we can offer options that fit their current needs in an efficient way.

 Now that you've identified the missing piece in your practice, check out our life insurance portfolio analysis workbook to get the most out of your policy reviews!